inside top of book cover

 • [FOXTAIL GRASSES]

 44a (23) Inflorescence of S. verticillata Spikelets numerous on short branches arranged in whorls on the axis (a verticillate panicle), each spikelet with a single (sometimes 2), about 1/8 in (0.5 cm) bristle below.
 Leaves broad near middle, gradually tapering outward.
 Ligule ciliate. { Clumping, medium size annual.
 At maturity the spikelet bristles readily catch on each other and on clothing, forming entangled masses difficult to remove from fabric.
 Typically found in disturbed, dry to mesic environments (Fig. 8C).
-Bristly foxtail [HAW - NAT] barbed foxtail [GUM - NAT]
+Bristly foxtail [HAW - NAT] [FACU] barbed foxtail [GUM - NAT]

 44b